Corey Dickerson Player Props: Nationals vs. Padres

-The Washington Nationals, including Corey Dickerson (.313 slugging percentage in past 10 games, including zero homers), take on the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.
+On Sunday, Corey Dickerson (.344 slugging percentage in past 10 games, with no homers) and the Washington Nationals face the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 4:10 PM ET.

 Corey Dickerson Game Info & Props vs. the Padres